MicrosoftDocs/Azure-RMSDocs/Azure-RMSDocs/activate-office365.md

 >*Applies to: [Azure Information Protection](https://azure.microsoft.com/pricing/details/information-protection), [Office 365](http://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf)*

-Use these instructions if you have access to the Azure Rights Management service from the Office 365 admin center.
-For example, you have a subscription for Office 365 E3 or Office 365 E5.
+Use these instructions if you have access to the Azure Rights Management service from the Office 365 admin center and you are a global administrator.
+For example, your organization has a subscription for Office 365 E3 or Office 365 E5.

 To activate the Azure Rights Management service, you must have either an [Azure Information Protection Premium plan](https://www.microsoft.com/cloud-platform/azure-information-protection-pricing) or an [Office 365 plan that includes Rights Management](http://download.microsoft.com/download/E/C/F/ECF42E71-4EC0-48FF-AA00-577AC14D5B5C/Azure_Information_Protection_licensing_datasheet_EN-US.pdf).